New Tigers (Freshman)

 In accordance with Board of Regents Policy 4.3.4, all applicants who are accepted for admission or readmission to Savannah State University and who seek to be classified as in-state for tuition purposes, will be required to provide validation of residency and lawful presence in both the State of Georgia and the United States.
 Acceptance to Savannah State University may be delayed until lawful presence is verified.

-The U.S. Department of Education will automatically validate the lawful presence of any student who completes a FAFSA application; therefore, if you are applying for financial aid it will not be necessary for Savannah State University to perform additional verification of your residency status.
-Otherwise, you will be required to submit one of the following documents to the Office of Admissions:
+The U.S. Department of Education will automatically validate the lawful presence of any student who completes a FAFSA application; therefore, if you are applying for financial aid it WILL NOT be necessary for Savannah State University to perform additional verification of your residency status.
+Otherwise, if you are NOT submitting the FAFSA you will be required to submit one of the following documents to the Office of Admissions: